IulianCernat/Project-Management/README.md

 The application can be run using Docker Containers, both in development and production mode.
-These containers are configured and orchestrated using Docker Compose which uses base instructions specified in Dockerfiles of every sub-applicatios for development and production.
+These containers are configured and orchestrated using Docker Compose which uses base instructions specified in Dockerfiles of every sub-application for development and production.

 For building app in production mode run: